 Many brokers you compete with today are “product focused” rather than “results focused.”
 When you recommend a highly-engaged service like ours, they will counter, “Why pay extra for this?
 Telehealth and pricing tools are included ‘for free’ inside the medical plan.”
 They ignore the fact that almost nobody is using those services inside the medical plans (1 or 2 uses per 100 employees per year).

 Then, the broker will try to just compete on price and reference another vendor that they can get for a couple of dollars less.
-There’s no explanation that the other option gets less than half our level of usage – or that employees won’t have access to other valuable consumerism tools that increase access to care and drive savings.
+There’s no explanation that the other option gets less than half our level of usage – or that employees won’t have access to other valuable consumerism tools that get used and drive savings.

 When you compete against these brokers, talk about your “results-focused strategies.”